What is a diploma mill?

 To further protect themselves and to take advantage of less rigorous laws, diploma mills often operate out of multiple political jurisdictions.
 They sell degrees only in other states or other countries.
 Many degree mills operate from England, selling fake degrees only to people in other countries, primarily the United States, Africa, and Asia.

 It can sometimes be difficult to prove fraud in the case of a diploma mill.
-In some cases, a diploma mill may protect itself from prosecution by being forthcoming about its business.
-They may fully admit that they are a diploma mill.
+In some cases, a diploma mill may immunize itself from prosecution by being forthcoming about its business, fully acknowledging that it is a diploma mill.
 The individuals that buy degrees from this particular type of diploma mill are fully aware that they are getting a degree without having to complete any academic work.
 In this case, the diploma mill is arguably acting only as a business.

 How can I protect myself from diploma mills?

 If you are looking to enroll in a degree program, it is important to research your online school thoroughly.
 If you have any doubts about an online program, take the following precautions:

 Check the school Web site, to see if the school is accredited.
 If an agency is named, check to see if that accrediting agency is officially sanctioned.
 Legitimate accrediting agencies are recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation.
 Both of those organizations list legitimate agencies on their Web sites.